 Performing an array analysis for local events using only one array necessitates an epicentral distance estimation.
 In a previous study, we determined the epicentral distance based on the S-P travel-time difference.
 We also assumed a simplified two-layer velocity model and a fixed event depth (for details see Leva et al., 2020).
 However, this approach may cause significant uncertainties in the localization due the choice of the velocity model.
 In the present study, to overcome this limitation, we perform a multi-array analysis.
 A beam, pointing towards the epicenter, is determined at each array.
 Transferring these beams onto a map, allows to determine an area of overlap.
-This area This allows the intersection of the beams of each array, which provides the expected epicentral location of an event within the area of overlap.
+This area provides the epicentral location of an event.
 A main advantage of this method is its independence of a velocity model.
 Details of this method are described in the following sections.

-3.1 Beamforming
+110 3.1 Beamforming